diegopm2000-lab/nodejs_javascript_lab/26-CRUD-minimal-mockeddb/README.md

-# CRUD in NodeJS minimal (database mocked & internal arch less)
+# CRUD in NodeJS minimal (mocked database & internal arch less)

 Using Express as http framework.